George F. Dales: At the University of California, Berkeley

 In 1972, Dales joined the faculty of the University of California, Berkeley as a member of the Department of Near Eastern Studies.
 A year later this appointment was adjusted to a half-time appointment in the Department of Near Eastern Studies and a half-time appointment in the Department of South and Southeast Asian Studies.
 This latter arrangement permitted him to offer courses in both ancient Near Eastern and ancient South Asian archaeology and history.
 From April 1979 through December 1980, he chaired the Department of South and Southeast Asian Studies.
 He was also the Chairman of Berkeley's Center for South and Southeast Asian Studies from 1980 to 1982.

 Harappa Archeological Research Project

 In 1986, he became one of the co-directors of the Harappa Archeological Research Project, involving a number of universities and institutions.

+Death

 He died in 1992 at Berkeley.

 Works

 Dales published more than 80 articles and monographs.
 His works include Excavations at Mohenjo-Daro, Pakistan: The Pottery (1986), co-authored with his student, Jonathan Mark Kenoyer.
 This work was published by the University of Pennsylvania.
 The definitive account of his 1960 survey on the Makran coast of Pakistan, written in the form of an illustrated journal was the last manuscript to be completed by him before his death.
 This latter work was published by the Archaeological Research Facility of the University of California, Berkeley, in 1992, entitled, Explorations on the Makran coast, Pakistan: A search for paradise.